notsorandomalias/project-euler-solutions/README.md

 # project-euler-solutions
-my solutions to project euler, probably shitty and unoptimized
+my solutions to project euler, probably lousy and unoptimized